 To be eligible for the Pension benefits described above a claimant’s out-of-pocket monthly medical expenses must exceed or come close to his or her monthly gross income.
 Out of pocket monthly medical expenses may include; doctor’s fees, dentist’s fees, prescription glasses, Medicare premium deductions and co-payments, prescription medications, health insurance premiums, transportation to physician offices, therapy and costs of home health care.

-Once a Veteran is awarded Aid & Attendance he or she may receive the additional benefit of free medication, medical equipment, incontinence supplies, glasses and hearing aides from the VA Hospital/Clinic.
-To receive these additional benefits the Veteran must make a separate application through the VA Health Care System.
+The VA Health System provides the benefit of free medication, medical equipment, incontinence supplies, glasses and hearing aides to certain Veterans.
+To receive these health benefits the Veteran must make a separate application through the VA Health Care System.

 *Please note that the pension rates are subject to periodic change.
 The rates listed above became the effective rates on December 1, 2011.
 Please check to make sure that the rate has not changed since this was written.